duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/artAnime.md

 ---
 promptId: artAnime
-name: 🖼️ Generate a anime photo
+aliases: 🖼️ Generate a anime photo
 description: select a text and photo with the style of anime will be generated using Dalle-2
 author: Prompt Engineering Guide
 tags: